 Important Travel Document Information – Please Read

-- A passenger departing from a foreign port on a cruise ship or other vessel bound for a destination other than the United States, but the vessel makes port in the United States throughout the course of the journey with no intention of landing in the United States.
+- A passenger who embarks from a foreign port on a cruise ship or vessel bound for a nation other than the United States but who makes a port call in the United States without the purpose of landing in the United States.

-- A crewmember who is flying to the United States as a passenger to join a ship or aircraft on which he or she will work and provide operational services.
-A crewmember D visa, which is usually awarded as a hybrid C-1/D visa, is also required.
+- A crewmember going as a passenger to the United States to join a ship or aircraft for which you will provide operational services.
+You will also require a crewmember D visa, often provided in conjunction with a C-1/D visa.
+Discover more information about Crewmember visas.

-- A visitor (B) visa is required when a foreign national whose layover in the United States is for a major reason other than transit, such as visiting friends or sightseeing.
+- A visitor (B) visa is required for foreign nationals whose stopover in the United States is for a reason other than transit, such as visiting friends or sightseeing.

-- A coasting officer who wishes to visit the United States will most likely need a visiting (B) visa.
-When an officer of a foreign ship is granted home leave while the vessel is in U.S. ports, coasting officers are temporarily employed, as long as the vessel is not in U.S. waters for more than 29 days.
-The coasting officer might then repeat the procedure with another foreign line vessel.
+- A coasting officer who wishes to enter the United States must possess a tourist (B) visa.
+Coasting officers are temporarily engaged when an officer of a foreign ship is allowed home leave while the vessel is in USA ports, as long as the vessel does not remain in U.S. waters for more than 29 days.
+The coast officer may repeat the procedure with another vessel of the same foreign line.

 - Passport valid for travel to the US – Your passport must be valid for at least six months beyond your stay in the US (unless exempt by country-specific agreements).
 If your passport contains more than one person, each person who requires a visa must submit a separate application.